Let's get started with a Microservice Architecture with Spring Cloud:

 Simply put, if the producer accidentally sends the same message to Kafka more than once, these settings enable it to notice.

-All that we need to do is make sure the transaction id is distinct for each producer, though consistent across restarts.
+We need only make sure the transaction ID is distinct for each producer but consistent across restarts.

 4.2.
 Enabling the Producer for Transactions